gabvigano/lithium/CONTRIBUTING.md

 ### ✍️ Code style

-- Format with `cargo fmt` before committing.
+- format with `cargo fmt` before committing
-- Lint with `cargo clippy` and fix warnings when possible.
+- lint with `cargo clippy` and fix warnings when possible
-- Keep commits small and messages clear.
+- keep commits small and messages **clear**.
 Use the following syntax:
    ```txt
    add collision detection and rendering to polygons: